-Our three licensed therapists use the most current psychotherapeutic modalities to help students heal and grow.
+Our masters level clinicians use the most current psychotherapeutic modalities to help students heal and grow.
 But it’s not uncommon for this serious personal growth work to take place over burgers at a local diner, during a walk in the woods, or while creaking up the mountain on a ski lift!
-The natural, relational aspects of “counseling incognito” are extremely effective for students who are “over the rapized” or otherwise therapy resistant.
+The natural, relational aspects of “counseling incognito” are extremely effective for students who are “over therapized” or otherwise therapy resistant.

 One hour per week; additional sessions as needed/requested and significant informal access to their counselor.

-Our three counselors are licensed to provide psychotherapy in New Hampshire.
+Our masters level counselors are approved to provide psychotherapy in New Hampshire.

 Our students are diverse in terms of their counseling profile, needs, experience, and willingness to engage.
 That’s why we employ a highly individualized, highly relational approach.

-Our therapists have training and experience in depression and anxiety, trauma, autism-spectrum, sexual and gender identity, emotional dysregulation, family systems therapy, substance abuse and SMART Recovery, motivational interviewing, process addiction, budding personality disorders, NVLD, and more.
+Our therapists have training and experience in depression and anxiety, trauma, autism-spectrum disorder, sexual and gender identity, emotional dysregulation, family systems therapy, substance abuse and SMART Recovery, tech addiction, motivational interviewing, low motivation, low self-esteem, process addiction, budding personality disorders, working with students who have ADD/ADHD, NVLD, and more.

 Only 40 minutes from Dartmouth College and Dartmouth-Hitchcock Medical Center, our students have access to some of the best medical and mental health services in the country.

-Our counseling department includes three licensed therapists, an RN, and a consulting nurse practitioner; we work closely with each other, with other departments, and with other involved professionals — such as home therapists or physicians — as appropriate.
+Our counseling department includes master level clinicians, an RN, and a consulting nurse practitioner; we work closely with each other, with other departments, and with other involved professionals — such as home therapists or physicians — as appropriate.